-Below are some of the most popular questions that hikers ask as they prepare to hike the Senter Nepisiguit Mi'gmaq Trail (SNMT).
+Below are some of the most popular questions asked by hikers.
 Review the page carefully as it is full of good advice and will sometimes direct you to other informative pages on our web site.
 Questions not found here can also be directed to our Facebook hiking community or email address at [email protected]

 Answer: Yes, if you are planning to spend one or more nights on the the trail.
 No, if you are planning just a day outing.

-Answer: Maps and guidebooks can be purchased at the Nepisiguit River Company in Bathurst.
-You can find them at most outdoor stores in New Brunswick.
+Answer: Maps and guidebooks can be purchased at the Nepisiguit River Company in Bathurst and most outdoor stores in New Brunswick.
 If you want to buy a copy online, they are available at www.hikingnb.ca or at www.exploreeverywheremedia.com/collections/maps

 Answer: Yes, you can buy a digital copy of the map for your applications at Avenza Maps.
 Follow this link to purchase the downloadable map online https://www.avenzamaps.com/maps/1120517/sentier-nepisiguit-migmaq-trail

-Answer: No, All campsites including shelters and platform are on a first come first serve basis.
+Answer: No, all campsites are on a first come, first serve basis.

 Answer: No, more than 85% of the trail is without cell service.
-Only as you approach the City of Bathurst will intermittent connectivity be received.
+Only in proximity to the City of Bathurst will intermittent connectivity be received.
 We recommend you use a SPOT or InReach GPS locator device.